 Ames Laboratory is a government-owned, contractor-operated (GOCO) facility.
 All waste generated by Ames Laboratory under the contract with DOE is DOE waste.
-In 2006, DOE had one active RCRA site and two inactive sites.
+In 2007, DOE had one active RCRA site and two inactive sites.
 (See the summary table in section 3.17).
-Activities associated with the main campus EPA ID number were those of a large quantity generator.
-In calendar year 2006, 1,022 kg of hazardous waste was properly disposed of through a contracted vendor.
+Activities associated with the main campus EPA ID number were those of a small quantity generator (SQG).
+In calendar year 2007, 1,124 kg of hazardous waste was properly disposed of through a contracted vendor.
 The bar graph below shows a reduction in RCRA hazardous waste over the past five years.

-All reporting requirements were met.
 The former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites (See correspondence in APPENDIX D).